bryan-ab-smith/topomapper/README.md

 4. Rename js/mapbox.js.template to js/mapbox.js.

 5. Upload everything to your web server and everything should work.

-### Local development

-#### Included debug server
+You can also run the local debug server here.
-The debug_server.py script is a simple non-logging web server that you can use to quickly setup an environment to debug and play with Topomapper.
-While it will work to serve Topomapper, you are strongly discouraged from using this as a production (ie. public) facing server.

-The server is written in Python and works with Python 2 and 3 (and should therefore work on any platform that Python supports including Windows, macOS, Linux and others).
-To run it, simply execute the script (it will detect the Python version automatically and run as needed) and head over to localhost:8000.

 #### Other options